 Is This A Foolproof Way To Guarantee That A Marketing App I Want To Evaluate Is Secure?

-A free vulnerability scanning tool like Cyber Chief will give you a quick indication of how seriously your prospective MarTech vendor takes their app security.
+A free vulnerability scanning tool like Cyber Chief will quickly indicate how seriously your prospective MarTech vendor takes their app security.

-Ask these questions before you accept your next free trial and satisfy yourself that your company's sensitive information doesn't fall into the hands of the type of people who shouldn't have it.
+Ask these questions before you accept your subsequent free trial and satisfy yourself that your company's sensitive information doesn't fall into the hands of people who shouldn't have it.

 SUGGESTED READINGS